Sheripov/farruh-folio-wave/README.md

 # Farruh Sheripov - Portfolio Website

-A modern, responsive portfolio website built with React, TypeScript, and Tailwind CSS, showcasing my experience as a Senior Python Developer and Cloud Architect.
+A modern, responsive portfolio website built with Vue 3, TypeScript, and Tailwind CSS, showcasing my experience as a Senior Python Developer and Cloud Architect.

 ## 🚀 Features